Homosexuality and Change: Is it possible?

 4. A changed view of victory

 God wants to change our perspective on sex.
-He wants us to learn that all of life, and that includes our sexuality, is ultimately about him—knowing him, following him, glorifying him.
+He wants us to learn that all of life, which includes our sexuality, is ultimately about him—knowing him, following him, glorifying him.
 Perhaps more than any other passage, 1 Thessalonians 4:1-8 links our sexuality with our spirituality.

 “Changed” approach to community

-3) Small Group leader – assuming the same disclaimers given above, many churches have home Bible studies and these leaders often function as de facto elders in shepherding God’s people.
+3) Talk to you small group leader.
+Assuming the same disclaimers given above, many churches have home Bible studies, and these leaders often function as de facto elders in shepherding God’s people.
 Especially if you are in a large church, this may be the most appropriate spiritual authority to approach.